The Scary Facts About Designer Drugs and Legal Highs

 - Lysergamines (LSD).

-Despite their distinct chemical structures, drugs from all three of these groups act on the brain via their interaction with various serotonin (5-HT) receptors—ultimately eliciting quite similar and characteristic effects.34
+Despite their distinct chemical structures, drugs from all 3 of these groups act on the brain via their interactions with various serotonin (5-HT) receptors—ultimately eliciting quite similar and characteristic effects.34

 Common Street Names for Designer Hallucinogens

-There are a huge number of different designer hallucinogens available under various names.
-However, in the past several years, 2 drugs and their derivatives in particular have grabbed the attention of medical and legal professionals with their widespread proliferation on the illicit drug scene.
+There is a huge number of different designer hallucinogens available under various names.
+However, in the past several years, 2 drugs and their derivatives in particular have grabbed the attention of medical and legal professionals with their widespread proliferation in the illicit drug scene.

 The first of these is a drug that has the technical name 1-(8-bromobenzo[1,2-b;4,5-b’]difuran-4-yl)-2-aminopropane hydrochloride.
 This chemical is popularly known as bromo-dragonFLY because its chemical structure resembles an insect.
 It was first created in 1998 at Purdue University in the laboratory of David Nichols as a tool for brain research.
 This drug is also called:38